textpattern/textpattern.github.io/administration/write-panel.md

 ### Custom fields

-Custom fields are defined in the @@Preferences administration panel@@ custom fields section, which then makes them available for use here in the Write panel.
+Custom fields are defined in the [Preferences administration panel](http://docs.textpattern.io/administration/preferences-panel) custom fields section, which then makes them available for use here in the Write panel.
 The data you enter is *limited to 255 characters*, and is output by whatever tag constructs you create using the [custom_field](http://docs.textpattern.io/tags/custom_field) (and possibly the [if_custom_field](http://docs.textpattern.io/tags/if_custom_field)) tag(s).

 ### Advanced options